-Section 3.7 Personal Time Off (PTO).
+Section 3.7.
+Personal Time Off (PTO).

-After three full months of employment, Beginning January 1st in each calendar year, all regular full time bargaining group employees may use 24 hours (40 Hour Employees) or 72 Hours (56 Hour Employees) per payroll calendar year as Personal Time Off (PTO).
+After three full months of employment, Beginning January 1st in each calendar year, all regular full time bargaining group employees may use twenty-four (24) hours (40 Hour Employees) or seventy-two (72) Hours (56 Hour Employees) per payroll calendar year as Personal Time Off (PTO).
 PTO may be used in increments of less than a work day.
-If PTO is taken the last scheduled day before or the first scheduled day after a holiday, the employee will NOT receive holiday pay unless the employee has prior written authorization from the Division Director.
-Also, PTO is included under Article XXVI (Use of and Procedures for Requesting Leave) as a type of leave included under the six off per shift guarantee.
-Therefore, if there are already ten (10) employees off on scheduled leave (and there are no more part timers available), then an employee you must get permission to use PTO or such absence will be designated as "Unauthorized" leave for which no pay will be received.
+If PTO is taken the last scheduled day before or the first scheduled day after a holiday, the employee will NOT receive holiday pay unless the employee has prior written authorization from the Division Director or his designated representative.